ilci66/personal-portfolio-website/README.md

 * Don't wanna use a css library for this one
 * Saw some method called "Atomic Design", even though my desings suck I wanna give that one a try
 * Gonna seperate the scss later as the website grows
+* Colors are out of control, going with a smaller, palette